NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/PyRadiomics/README.md

 ## Objective

 1. Develop framework to easily apply and share radiomic models using PyRadiomics and it's 3D slicer extension SlicerRadiomics.
-2. In addition to the current lesion-based extraction, add a voxel-based extraction.
+1. In addition to the current lesion-based extraction, add a voxel-based extraction.
+1. Update the SlicerRadiomics extension to accept the PyRadiomics parameter files.

 ## Approach and Plan